johnsonawa29-droid/airbnb-clone-project/README.md

   ### project goals

-   * to build a functional web application that allows users to browse property listings,view detailed property information,and complete bookings.
+   * to build a functional web application that allows users to browse property listings, view detailed property information,and complete bookings.